 The intersection of North 30th and Ames Avenue is a bustling commercial epicenter of the North Omaha community.
 For 40 years part of that vibrancy was a movie theater called The Beacon.
 Built as a suburban movie house, it was majorly renovated once and survived a lot of challenges throughout its existence.
-This is a history.
+This is a history of the Beacon Theater in North Omaha.

 Building in the ‘Burbs